-- An area of low pressure is located a little over a hundred miles west of the Cabo Verde Islands and it is moving to the northnorthwest into the open waters of the eastern Atlantic. - Environmental conditions are expected to be conducive for a development during the next day and a tropical depression is likely to form before it moves over colder waters and into an area of strong upper-level winds by Tuesday. - The National Hurricane Center gives this system a 70% (high) chance of development over the next 48 hours and 5 days.
+- An area of low pressure is located a little over a hundred miles west of the Cabo Verde Islands and it is moving to the northnorthwest into the open waters of the eastern Atlantic. - Environmental conditions are expected to be conducive for a development during the next day and a short-lived tropical depression may form before it moves over colder waters and into an area of strong upper-level winds by Tuesday. - The National Hurricane Center gives this system a 70% (high) chance of development over the next 48 hours and 5 days.